Property Taxes During Property Purchase

 Congratulations!
 You’ve completed the purchase of your dream home in Portugal.
 The hard part is over, but you still need to pay some property taxes annually.

-Municipal Property Tax (IMI)
+Annual Municipal Property Tax (IMI)

-It’s paid annually, and the payable amount is calculated by applying a variable rate between 0.3 percent and 0.5 percent, fixed annually by the municipalities, to the taxable value.
-This depends on the type of property, its history, and its location (whether it’s in an urban area).
-In general, property tax rates range from 0.3 percent to 0.5 percent for urban dwellings and up to 0.8 percent for rural properties.
+The rate depends on the type of property, its history, and its location (whether it’s in an urban area).
+In general, immovable property tax rates range from 0.3 percent to 0.5 percent for urban dwellings and up to 0.8 percent for rural properties.

 The IMI can be doubled on properties that are left vacant.
 However, there are ways that properties can be made exempt from IMI.
 For example, if you’ve purchased the property for a permanent residency, you may be exempt from paying IMI or might be eligible to pay a lower amount.
-This exemption can range from three to six years, depending on the property’s value.
+This exemption can range from three to six years, depending on the property value.

-AIMI
+AIMI (Wealth Tax)

 The Addition to the Municipal Property Tax (Adicional ao Imposto Municipal de Imóveis or AIMI) is another tax owed after purchasing real estate.